mix-blockchain/mix-docs/problem.rst

 Moderation
 ----------
-Reddit and Facebook groups have become very successful in part becuase of their moderation systems.
+Reddit and Facebook groups have become very successful in part because of their moderation systems.
 The open web doesn't have a moderation system, although Google has been filling this role to an extent.

 Machine readable data
 ---------------------